rallg/POD-Softproof/README.md

 IMPORTANT: As of August 20, 2022, the Linux shell script has been tested.
 The Windows batch script has not yet been tested; if it fails, that merely indicates a fixable scripting error, not a fundamental problem.
+Will test it when a Windows machine is available.